Learning Acquisition Levels

 Stephen Hawking

 For example, I drive around 50 miles a day in my commute.
-As such I almost certainly have, over the course of my professional career, driven many many more miles than rookies starting off in the Indy 500.
-It lacks specificity because I don’t drive comparable car, in a comparable environment, with comparable traffic.
+Over the course of my professional career, I have driven many many more miles than rookies starting off in the Indy 500.
+It lacks specificity because I don’t drive comparable car, in a comparable environment, with comparable traffic, and with a similar goal.
 I have lots of “experience” driving a car, but that experience lacks any validity for the wisdom need to drive in the Indy 500.

 A fool thinks himself to be wise, but a wise man knows himself to be a fool.